INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

 In the previous step, reads and contigs (if available) were classified independently, with this classification being provided as intermediate reports.
-In this step, the top-15 most "suspected" viral hits (TAXID) are automatically selected for confirmatory mapping against reference viral genome(s) present in the available databases.
+In this step, **the top-15 most "suspected" viral hits (TAXID) are automatically selected for confirmatory mapping against reference viral genome(s)** present in the available databases.

 Viral TAXIDs are selected, up to a maximum of 15 hits, as follows:

-1º - TAXIDs classified in both sides (reads and contigs) are firstly selected; 2º - additional TAXIDs are then selected accross the reads classification reports (by number of hits, from top-down) and contigs classifications (by number of hits and total contigs length, from top-down) until reaching a total of 15 selected hits.
+1º - TAXIDs present in both classification sides (reads and contigs) are firstly selected; 2º - additional TAXIDs are then selected accross the reads classification reports (by number of hits, from top-down) and contigs classifications (by number of hits and total contigs length, from top-down) until reaching a total of 15 selected hits.